annakovesdi/eco-era-store/README.md

 The SECRET_KEY is the Django secret key variable.
 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are provided in your Amazon Web Services dashboard, where the static files are stored for this site.
-DATABASE_URL is the Postgres url (...............)
+DATABASE_URL is the Postgres url of your Heroku Postgres database.
 STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and STRIPE_WEBHOOK_SECRET are provided in the Stripe for developers area in your Stripe profile.
 USE_AWS is set to true (USE_AWS=True) in the Heroku enviroment

+To set up your AWS S3 Bucket, you need to create one en configure it first.
+Read up about this process here, if you want to use AWS aswell: https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html

-Before deploying to Heroku a Procfile (Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
+Before deploying to Heroku a Procfile is neccasary, there is one in the project.
+Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
 You can use a Procfile to declare a variety of process types, including: your app’s web server, multiple types of worker processes, a singleton process, such as a clock or tasks to run before a new release is deployed Each dyno in your app belongs to one of the declared process types, and it executes the startup command associated with that process type.
-The Procfile is always a simple text file that is named Procfile without a file extension) and requirements.txt file are neccesary.
-They are present in this project.
+The Procfile is always a simple text file that is named Procfile without a file extension.
+Also a requirements.txt file is included.
 When forking the GitHub be sure to install everything from the requirements.txt file before deploying(just run $ pip3 install -r requirements.txt in your terminal).
+If you install new packages make sure to freeze them into the requirements.txt (pip3 freeze > requirements.txt)

 Under the Depoly tab of the Heroku app in the browser it is possible to connect a GitHub Repository to the Heroku app, and automatically deploy from the main branch.
 In this case every push to main will deploy a new version of this app.
 Deploys happen automatically: be sure that this branch in GitHub is always in a deployable state and any tests have passed before you push.

 Be sure to create a .gitignore file that hides sensitive information from deployment.
 Always check with $ git status that your sensitive files are not pushed to GitHub and Heroku.
 A gitignore file specifies intentionally untracked files that Git should ignore.

-The site is now live at https://eco-era-store.herokuapp.com/
+This site is now live at https://eco-era-store.herokuapp.com/

 Credits
 Most of the credits this learning season go to Code Institute.
-By reviewing the mini-projects I created a lot of this site.
+By reviewing the mini-projects and Boutique Ado Project I created a lot of this site.
+Without the tutorials and step by step guides this project would be exactly nowhere.

 Of course, there were lots of other helpers too.
 They are listed here in no particular order.

-Read the book "A smarter way to learn Python" by Mark Myers Documentation Django
+- Read the book "A smarter way to learn Python" by Mark Myers
+- Documentation Django
-Documentation Bootstrap
+- Documentation Bootstrap
+- Documentation Heroku
+- Documentation AWS
+- Documentation Stripe
+- Markdown cheat sheet
+- Mentoring help for final deployment issues
-Tutors helping along the way. most times i solved the issues myself after being helped on the way by a tutor.
-Tutor help was contacted lot's of times throughout my project.
+- Tutors helping along the way.
+Most times i solved the issues myself after being helped on the way by a tutor.
+Tutor help was contacted lots of times throughout my project.
+- And ofcourse reading through thousands of Stackoverflow questions and explanations that helped me understand what i was actually trying to do.
+If i copied code, the link is above it in the project.
+It did not happen alot though - the project is too specific to be able to use others code, who were doing completely other things.

+It was quite an extensive project that i needed to finish in a really short time, and being new and fresh to Django I got done what i could in the time I had.
+I want to continue on this site end build it up to a fully functional, beautiful Django app, that it has the potential to become.

+*Pictures, text and products*
 Eco Era Store
 Text, Images and Concept all copyright of Eco Era Store Promo video by Anna Kovesdi, intellectual property of Eco Era Store